MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: MARS Design and Implementation

-In general we take following steps shown in algorithm \ref{alg_overview} to accomplish the optimization for each workflow.
+In general, we take the following steps shown in algorithm \ref{alg_overview} to accomplish the optimization for each workflow.

-The corresponding benefit to our design are: 1).
-Each workflow can be executed independently from others; 2).
-HPC system is not dependent to one algorithm; 3). workflows can run simultaneously along each other.
-In respect to users' workflows, there is no limitation over workflow description to support new algorithms, since we generate a DAG model based on workflow description that we can easily adapt to change the algorithm based on returning values from resource manager.
-On top of that, because the entire optimization is done regardless of actual HPC systems, we can update saved models based on best suitable parameters.
+The corresponding benefits to our design are: \begin{itemize} \item Each workflow can be executed independently from others \item HPC systems do not depend on a single algorithm \item Workflows can run simultaneously with other workflows.
+In respect to users' workflows are not restricted or limited by the algorithms used for scheduling \item Since the full optimization is done regardless of existing HPC systems.
+We can update saved models based on best suitable parameters \end{itemize}